Why Investing is Important?

 Real Estate Investing:

 One type of investing that I need not explain much.
 Each of us dreams of owning a piece of land and investing in the same is known as real estate investing.
-Investing in such an asset refers to purchase, ownership, and management of land on sale or rental basis for profit.
+Investing in such an asset refers to the purchase, ownership, and management of land on a sale or rental basis for profit.
 (More into Real estate investing will be in the coming articles.
 Subscribe for more).

 Post Office Monthly Income Scheme (POMIS):

-A government-backed savings scheme issued via post office savings account.
+A government-backed savings scheme issued via a post office savings account.
 The scheme allows investors to set aside and save a certain amount of income every month.
-The rate of interest is much higher to that of bank savings.
+The rate of interest is much higher than that of bank savings.
 It is one of the few schemes that provide an opportunity for each and every age group of investors to own a savings account that provides for monthly income.

 Any individual can deposit a lump sum amount of Rs.
 1 thousand to a maximum ofRs.4.5 lakh.
 The same shall be deposited into the scheme for a tenure of 5 years.
 And, the savings account shall provide interest income to the investor at a rate of 6.5% – 7% (rates shall vary) credited monthly calculated based on annually.
 No such tax deductions are provided and the interest income shall be taxable as per slab rate applicable (Tax exemption available for senior citizens only).